Ask an RU

 A company may offer a choice of ways to pay taxes at vesting, or it may use a single mandatory method.
 The most common practice is taking the amount from the newly delivered shares by surrendering stock back to the company.
 This holds or “tenders” shares to cover the taxes under a net-settlement process, and company cash is used for the payroll tax deposit.

-Agency and Enact Guidelines on Restricted Stock Units
+Agency Guidelines on Restricted Stock Units

 Freddie Mac Guidelines